hrigdon98/hrigdon98.github.io/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 ## Abstract

 The original study is a multi-criteria analysis of vulnerability to Climate Change in Malawi, and is one of the earliest sub-national geographic models of climate change vulnerability for an African country.
 The study aims to be replicable, and had 40 citations in Google Scholar as of April 8, 2021.
+The purpose of this analysis is to attempt to replicate the study conducted by Malcomb et al to better facilitate responses to climate change.

 ## Original Study Information

 The study region is the country of Malawi.
 The spatial support of input data includes DHS survey points, Traditional Authority boundaries, and raster grids of flood risk (0.833 degree resolution) and drought exposure (0.416 degree resolution).

 The original study was published without data or code, but has detailed narrative description of the methodology.
 The methods used are feasible for undergraduate students to implement following completion of one introductory GIS course.
 The study states that its data is available for replication in 23 African countries.

 ### Data Description and Variables